realpython/python-guide/docs/scenarios/web.rst

 Jinja2
 ------
-`Jinja2 <http://jinja.pocoo.org/>`_ is a template engine which is similar to the Django template system with some extra features.
-It is a text-based template language and thus can be used to generate any markup.
-It allows customization of filters, tags, tests and globals, and unlike the template system implemented in the Django Framework, also allows calling functions.
+`Jinja2 <http://jinja.pocoo.org/>`_ is a very well-regarded template engine.

-Jinja2 is released under the BSD license.
+It uses a text-based template language and can thus be used to generate any type markup, not just HTML.
+It allows customization of filters, tags, tests and globals.
+It features many improvements over Django's templating system.

 Here some important html tags in Jinja2: